 In the period from the valuation date to early March 2017, the Fund asset returns have been significantly better than expected.
-However, global forward looking expectations for asset returns have fallen in light of events such as the Brexit vote.
-Both events have roughly cancelled each other out in terms of the impact on the funding position.
-However, the day to day volatility is significant
+However, global forward looking expectations for asset returns have fallen in light of events such as the Brexit vote which has offset some of the gains.
+As a result, the funding level has improved marginally over the period, however, day to day volatility is significant